vishal273007/cli-notes/01_linux/termux.md

 pkg install python git nodejs openssh busybox curl wget openjdk-17 which fish eza bat tree -y # alias cat = bat

 which busybox fish # verify installation with path

+Use 3C Toolbox Task Manager to see how much sshd and busybox ftp with Termux is consuming CPU.
 ```